Kick your Brussels sprouts in the butt with this decadent (but easy!) gratin.

 - 2 Tbsps. olive oil, divided

-- kosher salt
+- Kosher salt

-- coarse black pepper
+- Black pepper

-- ½ cup panko bread crumbs
+- 1/2 cup panko bread crumbs

-- ½ cup grated sharp cheddar cheese, tightly packed
+- 1/2 cup grated sharp Cheddar cheese, tightly packed

-- ¼ tsp. garlic powder
+- 1/4 tsp. garlic powder

-- ½ cup heavy whipping cream
+- 1/2 cup heavy whipping cream

-- a pinch of nutmeg
+- Pinch of nutmeg

 Instructions

-- Preheat oven to 425ºF.
-Trim the bottom stem nub off of the Brussels sprouts and cut them all in half.
+- Preheat oven to 425°F. Trim the bottom stem nub off of the Brussels sprouts and cut them all in half.
 Put the sprouts in a gratin dish or casserole dish that is wide enough that the sprouts are only one or two deep.
 Oh, and be sure to include any little leaves that fell off in the trimming process since these will get nice and crispy and extra delicious when roasted.

 - Toss the sprouts with 1 tablespoon of the olive oil, ½ teaspoon of kosher salt and ¼ teaspoon of coarse black pepper.
 Roast in the oven until they’re starting to get nice and brown but are still a bit al dente when pricked with a fork, 25-30 minutes.